jbostoen/itop-jb-report-generator/docs/upgrade_notes.md

 While backward compatibility is important, it's unfortunately not always feasible to improve this extension and not break things.
 Here, you'll find useful info when coming from an older version.

+### Upgrade to 2026-07-07

+* The Twig filter `make_object_url` now also accepts an object.
+* The jQuery library is marked as deprecated.
+It is still included as of now. jQuery 4 will not be added in this base extension.
+* When adding new Twig filters and functions, the class should no longer be abstract.
+The methods should no longer be static.

 ### Upgrade to 2025-04-28

 While not deprecated yet; it's no longer recommended to use the previous `lib.x` variables to include CSS or JavaScript.